solvosci/slv-account/account_invoice_user_authorization_payment/README.rst

 |badge1| |badge2| |badge3|

-Adds  group restriction and fields in account move:
+Adds  groups restriction and fields in account move:

 * Show and save the user responsible for making the payment of the invoice.
 * Show the user responsible for creating the invoice, add User Authorization Payment filter in group by.
 * Add a group restriction "Show Full Accounting Features".
+* Create a group restriction "Show User Authorization Payment".

 **Table of contents**